dylan-lang/opendylan/README.txt

   Windows:  nmake /k /f w3i3mv.nmk mmdw.lib
             copy *.h w3i3mv/ci/mmdw.lib %FUNDEV%/sources/lib/run-time/pentium-win32/
   Linux:    make -f lii4gc.gmk mmdw.a mpsplan.a
-            cp lii4gc/ci/mmdw.a lii4gc/ci/mpsplan.a $FUNDEV/sources/lib/run-time/pentium-linux/
-            [if you don't have a lii4gc/ci directory, choose a different ?i directory.]

 The actual makefile you use may differ depending on your platform.
 The main point to notice here is that you don't just build the default target, as described in the MPS documentation.
 You must build mmdw.lib or mmdw.a instead.

-Copy mmdw.lib or mmdw.a and mpsplan.a into the FunDev source tree in fundev/sources/lib/run-time/pentium-win32/ or pentium-linux, respectively.
+Copy mmdw.lib into the FunDev source tree in fundev/sources/lib/run-time/pentium-win32/ respectively.
 This will be picked up by the FunDev build scripts.

-There are to caveats here.
-Number one: the above instructions make you use the ci, "cool internal" variant of the MPS.
-This one does quite a lot of sanity checks all over, which heavily impacts performance, up to a factor of three in total application runtime.
+There are two caveats here.
+Number one: the above instructions make you use the ci, "cool internal" variant of the MPS on Windows.
+On Linux, MPS_VARIANT=hi is specified in fundev/sources/lib/run-time/pentium-linux/Makefile.in The ci variant does quite a lot of sanity checks all over, which heavily impacts performance, up to a factor of three in total application runtime.
 If you're looking for performance figures, use the hi, "hot internal", or even wi, "white-hot internal" releases.

+== Hannes, 3.
+Sep 2005:
+  Is this still a problem?
+I thought we fixed threading on Linux ==

 Caveat number two is that the Linux port is still a little weak.
 In particular, there are problems with NPTL, the new generation POSIX